 Prior to joining CWLI, Marlena worked for the Sheraton Read House Hotel as the Administrative Assistant, working her way up to Social Catering Manager, followed by SMERF Sales Manager.
 Outside of her experience in Hotel Sales and Hospitality, Marlena also has experience in Retail Sales, Food and Beverage, and Sales and Marketing.

-Marlena graduated with honors, with a BA in Psychology from Flagler College in 2011, is married to her best friend, and has a full house of four lovable dogs: Bean, Jasmine, Basil, and Koda.
+Marlena graduated with honors, with a BA in Psychology from Flagler College in 2011, is married to her best friend, and has a full house of three lovable dogs: Bean, Jasmine, and Basil.

 Alese Taylor joined CWLI as in June of 2017.
 She is responsible for scheduling meetings, maintaining financials, and providing support to the Executive Director and Programs Manager.